ahmedibrahimX/RSA-CryptoSystem/README.md

           *`i` takes values between 0 and the number of factorization trials which is determined by the number of required shifts to make the prime candidate an even number, and `base` is a random number between 2 and the prime candidate*

+          * *Note that miller-rabin is also a Monte-Carlo algorithm*

     - Then I choose a value for the `p` and a value for `q` where the length their product is within the key length

   * Differences between modes